Antonio-Iijima/MiracleDex/README.md

 ## Overview

 MiracleDex is a website hosted on GitHub pages which displays information on various Catholic miracles from around the world and throughout history.
+It is designed to be a simple, accessible interface to interact with the beauty of God's interaction with the world.

 ## Access